data-silence/antiSMI-Collector/README.md

 The Collector is one of three parts of the [AntiSMI Project](https://github.com/maxlethal/antiSMI-Project).

-It is a parser of "fresh" news from news agencies into database for further use within the Project by other's parts:
+It is designed to constantly collect fresh news from various sources, process and store them for further use within the Project by other's parts:
 * [Bot](https://github.com/maxlethal/antiSMI-Bot) - to create and send personal smart news digest via telegram interface
 * **Observer** - to research social trends, make dashboards and to create NLP models